stko/markdown_crawler/README.md

 * resolves all object inheritance properties
 * presents the result as json object string on stdout

-The main propose of MDC is to collect data out of a tree of development documents written in Markdown to generate report documents out of it.
+The main purpose of MDC is to collect data out of a tree of development documents written in Markdown to generate report documents or data collections out of it.

 By that information about component properties can be generated and stored in a few central documents following the single source principle.
 All other downstreamed documents can then be made by automated report generators.